ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

    ```

 ## Goal 2
-We need to do is setup a **Freestyle Job** `seedJob` in Jenkins.
-This job is used to generate all other jobs you want to create within Jenkins.
-As we progress to where we are using our Shared Library to onboard new jobs in Jenkins, this `seedJob` will be used to generate a set of jobs we want associated with all services we onboard into Jenkins.
+Now, we will setup a **Freestyle Job** `seedJob` in Jenkins.
+This job will be used to generate all other jobs you want to create within Jenkins.

 ### Creating the Freestyle Project `seedJob`
 Navigate back to your browser at `http:localhost:8080` and login to Jenkins with the credials you set up or the default admin ones provided for you during the initial setup